Little Wing: Releases

 "Little Wing", along with the rest of the tracks for Axis: Bold as Love, was mixed October 31, 1967.
 Because some of the masters had been lost, stereo remixes were prepared on November 1 (it is not clear if "Little Wing" was among those remixed).
 On November 2, 1967, a monaural mix was prepared, making Axis the last Hendrix album specifically mixed in mono (subsequent mono albums were electronically "folded" from the stereo mixes).
 When recording engineer Kramer was preparing the album for a new mono reissue, he commented on the differences: "Perhaps the most unique track was 'Little Wing'.
 Jimi's guitar and vocals were much drier while the drum reverb was much more present.
 It was experimentation ... the entire [mono] album was all mixed in one day!"

 The album was issued by Track Records in the UK on December 1, 1967, and Reprise Records on January 15, 1968, in the US.
 (Note: Reprise Records held up its US release of Axis: Bold as Love because of the December release of Get That Feeling, the Curtis Knight album on Capitol Records that was designed to look like a current Jimi Hendrix album.)
 The song appears on subsequent reissues of Axis: Bold as Love, which continues to be a best selling Hendrix album.
-(Note: 42 years after its first US release, Axis: Bold as Love reached number five on Biilboard's "Catalog Albums" chart.)
+(Note: 42 years after its first US release, Axis: Bold as Love reached number five on Billboard's "Catalog Albums" chart.)
 It has also been included on numerous Hendrix compilation albums, including The Essential Jimi Hendrix, Stone Free, The Ultimate Experience, Experience Hendrix: The Best of Jimi Hendrix, and Voodoo Child: The Jimi Hendrix Collection.
 In 2022, the British Phonographic Industry awarded "Little Wing" its Silver certification, signifying sales of over 200,000.
 However, it is unknown whether this applies to the original recording or a subsequent live version.